 “Everyone’s here now.
 Okay hero… set me free.”

 Let’s go back to the beginning, by which I mean the middle: the death of Sniper Wolf.
 Aside from being yet another chance for Hal “Otacon” Emmerich to burst into tears, Wolf’s pre-bucket discussion with Snake is our only real chance to get to know the character.
 Born in Iraqi Kurdistan, Wolf grew up amid the horrors of military conflict.
 She was hunted from place to place by the Iraqi regime, often waking up surrounded by the dead bodies of her family and friends.
 Some time in the late 1980s or early-to-mid-1990s–after the events of The Phantom Pain–a young Wolf is rescued by Big Boss.
-She becomes a follower of the man she calls “Saladin” and eventually begin training with Nepalese Gorkhas to become a sniper.
+She becomes a follower of the man she calls “Saladin” and eventually begins training with Nepalese Gorkhas to become a sniper.
 After the presumed death of Big Boss, she is recruited into FOXHOUND, remaining in their ranks until Metal Gear Solid.

 That’s it for her.
 She dies when Solid Snake pops a mercy bullet in her face.
 There are echoes that persist into the future–Hal’s self-absorbed ideas about his cursed life and inability to protect women, Crying Wolf’s memory-jogging appearance in Metal Gear Solid 4–but the woman herself is a closed case.